-- 5.2.1 If an evidence cartridge case is not identified to a particular firearm, a list of manufacturers of firearms of similar caliber and/or class characteristics may be compiled using the computerized General Rifling Characteristics (GRC) File provided by the FBI at the Forensic Scientist's discretion based on the discernible class characteristics present and the Forensic Scientist's training and experience. - 5.2.2 A combination list generated using class characteristics of both fired bullets and cartridge cases shall not be produced. - 5.2.3 Fill in the applicable fields at the bottom of the GRC Search page with the pertinent case information, including the Laboratory case number, the Forensic Scientist's name, the item designation number (Q number), and the information obtained during the examination of the cartridge case, and run the computerized search of the database files. - 5.2.3.1 The search parameters may include caliber, breechface impression type, firing pin impression shape, extractor position and/or ejector position. - 5.2.3.1.1 Because of variation in the original data entry into the GRC File, the Forensic Scientist shall include similar class characteristics when applicable.
-An example is selecting both circular and hemispherical firing pin impression shapes for a cartridge case with a hemispherical firing pin impression. - 5.2.3.2 At the Forensic Scientist's discretion based on his/her training and experience, the list may be filtered based on characteristics of the cartridge case that may indicate or exclude a particular type of firearm. - 5.2.3.3 If multiple evidence cartridge cases have been identified to each other, one list of possible firearm manufacturers may be compiled.
+- 5.2.1 GRC File searches shall not be performed unless accompanied by a written request on letterhead from the appropriate District Attorney, US Attorney, Judicial Official, or Federal/State Official and approved by the Forensic Scientist Manager of the Physical Evidence Section and Crime Laboratory Director. - 5.2.2 If an evidence cartridge case is not identified to a particular firearm, a list of manufacturers of firearms of similar caliber and/or class characteristics may be compiled using the computerized General Rifling Characteristics (GRC) File provided by the FBI at the Forensic Scientist's discretion based on the discernible class characteristics present and the Forensic Scientist's training and experience. - 5.2.3 A combination list generated using class characteristics of both fired bullets and cartridge cases shall not be produced. - 5.2.4 Fill in the applicable fields at the bottom of the GRC Search page with the pertinent case information, including the Laboratory case number, the Forensic Scientist's name, the item designation number (Q number), and the information obtained during the examination of the cartridge case, and run the computerized search of the database files. - 5.2.4.1 The search parameters may include caliber, breechface impression type, firing pin impression shape, extractor position and/or ejector position. - 5.2.4.1.1 Because of variation in the original data entry into the GRC File, the Forensic Scientist shall include similar class characteristics when applicable.
+An example is selecting both circular and hemispherical firing pin impression shapes for a cartridge case with a hemispherical firing pin impression.